Converge (United States)

-Converge, formerly the Baptist General Conference (BGC) and Converge Worldwide, is an evangelical Baptist Christian denomination of the Swedish Baptist and Radical Pietist tradition in the United States that emerged out of Lutheranism.
-The denomination as an institution emerged in the late 19th Century.
+Converge, formerly the Baptist General Conference (BGC) and Converge Worldwide, is a Baptist Christian denomination in the United States.
 It is affiliated with the Baptist World Alliance and the National Association of Evangelicals.
-The headquarters is in Orlando.
+The headquarters are in Orlando, Florida.
 The current president of Converge is John K. Jenkins.

-The Baptist General Conference adopted the new movement name of Converge Worldwide in 2008, and was renamed to Converge in 2015.

 History

 The Baptist General Conference grew out of the great revival of the 19th century, but its roots can be traced back to Radical Pietism in Sweden.
 In 1852 Gustaf Palmquist emigrated from Sweden to the United States.
 Forty-seven days after his arrival, he and three others organized a Swedish Baptist church in Rock Island, Illinois.
 Fredrik (F.O.)
 Nilsson, who was instrumental in leading Palmquist to Baptist views, arrived in America the next year with 21 immigrants.
 Some of these united with the Rock Island church, while others organized a church at Houston, Minnesota.
 Nilsson traveled widely, founding and strengthening churches.
 Anders Wiberg was another pioneer among these churches from 1852 until 1855, when he returned to Sweden as a missionary.
 It also had influence from and a partial connection with fellow Pietists and Radical Pietists of different denominational traditions within the Mission Friends movement.